 Factors that increase your risk of a blood clot in a vein

-The risk of a blood clot with Femodette is small but some conditions will increase the risk.
+The risk of a blood clot when using the Femodette pill is small but some conditions will increase the likelihood.
 Your risk is higher:

 - if you are very overweight (body mass index or BMI over 30kg/m2)

 - if one of your immediate family has had a blood clot in the leg, lung or another organ at a young age (e.g. below the age of about 50).
 In this case you could have a hereditary blood clotting disorder

 - if you need to have an operation, or if you are off your feet for a long time because of an injury or illness, or you have your leg in a cast.
 The use of Femodette may need to be stopped several weeks before surgery or while you are less mobile.
 If you need to stop Femodette ask your doctor when you can start using it again

 - as you get older (particularly above about 35 years)

 - if you gave birth less than a few weeks ago.

 The risk of developing a blood clot increases the more conditions you have.

 Air travel (> 4 hours) may temporarily increase your risk of a blood clot, particularly if you have some of the other factors listed.